reaIIoc/discord-raid-bot/README.md

-# Nevil
+# Bot Features
-Nevil, discord bot made with the discordpy module.
-View the readme for more info.
+1. Welcomes users into a server "Welcome to the server @username" whoever joined.
+2. Scans messages for commonly used profanities.